IP-CAM/turnkey-opencart/Readme.rst

    - Installed from release upstream source to /var/www/opencart
    - Composer globally installed for all your projects
-   - Support for Automatic Google Optimized Images via systemctl
+   - Support for Automatic Google Optimized Images via systemctl (disabled by default "systemctl start opencart-image-compress")

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port 12322 - uses SSL).